munificent/hauberk/docs/mage.md

 The schools are arranged in a wheel such that for any given primary school, it's two neighbors are the corresponding secondary schools, and the school directly across the wheel from the primary is its opposing school.
-The schools are ordered Alchemy, Divination, Enchanting, Necromancy, Sorcery, and Conjuring.
+The schools are ordered Alchemy, Sorcery, Divination, Enchanting, Necromancy, and Conjuring.

 The schools are:

-* Alchemy: The magic of artifacts
+* Alchemy: Changing inanimate objects

     * Fire Brand: cause weapon to do elemental fire damage for a while.
     * Ice Brand: cause weapon to do elemental cold damage for a while.